SURFnet/grouphub.api/README.md

     vagrant-vbguest >=(0.10.1)

 # Installation
-Run `vagrant up` in order to get the vagrant machine running
+- Run `vagrant up` in order to get the vagrant machine running
+- Run `composer install` in order to load/install all required dependencies.

+The `composer install` command will ask you about your database credentials.
+Make sure you have an empty MySQL database and MySQL user/pass available.
+The command will write the app/config/parameters.yml that is required by the Symfony framework.

 ## Database import
 To get you going you need to create the database structure.